yazaldefilimone/yazaldefilimone/README.md

-I'm a programmer, system devolper and language designer.
+I'm a programmer, system developer and language designer.
 I love cats and silence.